MichaelKoster70/CryptoTools/README.md

 The current release supports the following features:
 * CreateRootCert: Tool to create an X.509 root CA certificate
 * CreateSigningCert: Tool to create an X.509 code signing certificate signed by the root CA certificate created withe the above tools
+* AzureCreateRootCert: Tool to create an X.509 root CA certificate in Azure Key Vault
+* AzureCreateSigningCert: Tool to create an X.509 code signing certificate signed by the root CA certificate in Azure Key Vault

 ## Usage